lwindolf/lzone-cheat-sheets/cheat-sheet/Scripting/jq.md

 ## Handle Empty Arrays

-When you want to iterate and an array you access is empty you get something like
+When you want to iterate over an array, and the array you access is empty you get something like

     jq: error (at <stdin>:3): Cannot iterate over null (null)